qawemlilo/blog/posts/2014-12-16_building-a-simple-api-with-express-and-bookshelfjs.md

 **This article is a continuation from the last one - [Using Node.js with MySQL](/2014/7/21/using-nodejs-with-mysql)**

+*Edit: Thanks for your feedback, added response codes*

 It's been a long time since my last post, work commitments have kept me very busy - hopefully, next year I'll be able to publish more regularly.

 As promised in the previous article, today we are going to be building a simple restful API with Bookshelf.js and Express.
 We need to install 2 additional modules for our application, namely, `express` - for routing, and `body-parser` - for parsing request variables: